SOLE-R1: Video-Language Reasoning as the Sole Reward for On-Robot Reinforcement Learning: Experiments

 \section{Experiments}

-We test the following hypotheses: \begin{enumerate} \item SOLE-R1 outperforms much larger general-purpose reasoning models and special-purpose reward models in zero-shot reward prediction for online RL (Section \ref{sec:zero_shot_rl}). \item SOLE-R1 is less susceptible to reward hacking than current state-of-the-art reasoning models, including GPT-5 and Gemini-3-Pro (Section \ref{sec:failure_analysis_compressed}). \item SOLE-R1's performance is specifically facilitated by CoT reasoning and by including authentic non-expert trajectories during training (Section \ref{sec:ablations_compressed}). \item Our data synthesis and training recipe follows a scaling law driven by diversity of training tasks (Section \ref{sec:scaling}). \item SOLE-R1 can successfully steer a strong pre-trained VLA policy for learning novel tasks (Section \ref{sec:steering}). \item SOLE-R1 outperforms strong baseline reasoning models in offline evaluations, including large-scale correlation-based analysis (Section \ref{sec:oxe_voc}) and general-purpose spatial reasoning (Section \ref{sec:spatial_reasoning}). \end{enumerate} We provide camera images of all tasks in Appendix \ref{sec:task_images}.
+We test the following hypotheses: \begin{enumerate}[leftmargin=*] \item SOLE-R1 outperforms much larger general-purpose reasoning models and special-purpose reward models in zero-shot reward prediction for online RL (Section \ref{sec:zero_shot_rl}). \item SOLE-R1 is less susceptible to reward hacking than current state-of-the-art reasoning models, including GPT-5 and Gemini-3-Pro (Section \ref{sec:failure_analysis_compressed}). \item SOLE-R1's performance is specifically facilitated by CoT reasoning and by including authentic non-expert trajectories during training (Section \ref{sec:ablations_compressed}). \item Our data synthesis and training recipe follows a scaling law driven by task diversity (Section \ref{sec:scaling}). \item SOLE-R1 can successfully steer a strong pre-trained VLA policy to learn new tasks (Section \ref{sec:steering}). \item SOLE-R1 outperforms strong baseline reasoning models in offline evaluations, including large-scale correlation-based analysis (Section \ref{sec:oxe_voc}) and general spatial reasoning (Section \ref{sec:spatial_reasoning}). \end{enumerate} We provide camera images of all tasks in Appendix \ref{sec:task_images}, along with \text{video demonstrations} of our training data synthesis and all experimental results at: \url{https://sole-r1.github.io/}.